hringbauer/hapROH/docs/tutorial.rst

 3. If you want to use the effective population size fitting functionality from ROH output, you require the package *statsmodels*.

-c Extension
-************

-For performance reasons, the heavy lifting of the algorithm is coded into a c method (cfunc.c).
-This "extension" is built via cython from cfunc.pyx This should be done automatically via the package cython (as CYTHON=True in setup.py by default).
-You can also set CYTHON=False, then the extension is compiled from cfunc.c directly (experimental, not tested on all platforms).

 Development
 *************